 Duncan has completed a Doctor of Musical Arts degree, under the guidance of internationally renowned guitarist Karin Schaupp, at the Queensland Conservatorium, Griffith University (QCGU).
 Duncan’s research on guitar activities in colonial Queensland led to the formation of the Enoggera Ensemble, a quartet comprising guitars (Duncan Gardiner and Dominic Ward), mandolin (Marissa Carroll), and banjo (Joel Woods), which is dedicated to the revival and reinterpretation of historical works that were once performed by plucked string ensembles in Queensland.
 Duncan also holds a First Class Honours degree from the Western Australian Academy of Performing Arts (WAAPA), and a Licentiate of Music Diploma from the Australian Music Examinations Board (AMEB).
 Duncan received the Award for Excellence in the Research Thesis (QCGU), was the 2017 Guitar Prize (QCGU), the Helen Court Scholarship and the Faculty Medal (WAAPA), and the J.B.
 Vincent Memorial Prize (AMEB).

-Duncan released his debut album titled Of Dreams and Fantasy (2009) was voted ‘CD of the Week’ in the West Australian newspaper, and received a rave review from Chris Dumigan (Classical Guitar Magazine, UK) exclaimed, “I must say that this CD is one of the very best CDs of guitar music to ever come my way… …I have returned to this CD more than most others just for the sheer pleasure of it.
+Their debut album Of Dreams and Fantasy (2009) was voted ‘CD of the Week’ in the West Australian newspaper, and received a rave review from Chris Dumigan (Classical Guitar magazine): “I must say that this is one of the very best CDs of guitar music to ever come my way...
+I have returned to this CD more than most others just for the sheer pleasure of it.
 This is a startlingly good disc!”
 Their subsequent releases have continued to garner high praise, and all of their albums receive regular national airplay on ABC Classic as well as a range of local stations.